o3de/o3de.org/content/docs/learning-guide/tutorials/custom-tools/shape-example-cpp.md

 Now you can access the Shape Example tool!
 By default, this tool contains a simple user interface (UI).
 In the next steps, we'll design the tool's UI and code its functionality.
 (See C.)

-{{< image-width "/images/learning-guide/tutorials/custom-tools/shape-example/cpp-tool-gem-template-in-editor.png" "1080" "O3DE Editor with a tool created using the CppToolGem template" >}}
+{{< image-width "/images/learning-guide/tutorials/custom-tools/shape-example/cpp-tool-gem-template-in-editor.png" "1080" "Editor with a tool created using the CppToolGem template" >}}

 ## Code directory